Charles Rinaldo Floyd: Retirement

 In April 1843 he sold 2,000 acres of land to fund his hobbies.
 He founded of the Camden County Hunting Club, and his racing boats were famous in the area.
 Canoes especially were a travel and sporting boat of choice in the area and they were manned by crews of strong slaves in races.
 He was a secretary of the Aquatic Club of Georgia, and in 1837 challenged New York boating clubs to a race.
 Floyd was also an avid collector of rare and antique weapons, and sometimes hunted with a medieval-style lance.

 Death and legacy

-Charles Rinaldo Floyd died on March 22, 1845 at his beloved Fairfield Plantation.
-After hours of excruciating pain in his right side, he died at 2:00 o'clock in the morning with his wife sitting beside him.
+Charles Rinaldo Floyd died on March 22, 1845, at his beloved Fairfield Plantation.
+After hours of excruciating pain in his right side, he died at 2 a.m. in the morning with his wife sitting beside him.
 At his request, his body was wrapped in an American Flag and buried under a pine tree at Fairfield Plantation.
 Soldiers who had served under him erected a marble monument in his honor.
 It is now the only structure on Fairfield plantation.

 During the American Civil War and First World War, the Macon Volunteers renamed themselves the "Floyd rifles" to honor this Floyd.

+His daughter Mary Faith Floyd was the mother of Secretary of the Treasury William Gibbs McAdoo.